Bharathkumarraju/openshift-and-kubernetes/readME.md

-# openshift and kuberenetes for beginners
+# openshift and kubernetes for beginners